Lidia González: Political career

 In 2008, González mounted a candidacy to serve as a city councilmember in Cabo de Hornos.
 González ran as an independent with the support of the centre-left Concertación alliance, and was elected with 7.62% of votes cast.
 Following her election, González became the first member of the Yaghan nation to hold elected office in Chile.
 In 2012, González stood for reelection and was returned to office after receiving 4.95% of votes cast.

 Beginning in 2012, González would work in the Office for the Promotion and Information of Indigenous Rights, and would later run the National Corporation for Indigenous Development (CONADI) in her home region.

 In 2019, González participated in a series of protests on Navarino Island against the proposed arrival of salmon fishing companies seeking to fish in surrounding waters.
 Following months of protest, the campaign to prevent further commercial fishing in the area was successful.

 Constitutional Convention

-In 2021, González was elected to the Constitutional Convention as the representative of the Yaghan nation, which is reserved one seat on the body.
+In 2021, González was elected to the Constitutional Convention as the representative of the Yaghan nation, for which the body has reserved a seat.
 González was the sole candidate in the race, and was elected with 91.04% of the votes cast.